 Removing a collection account from your credit report can raise your credit scores significantly.
 It’s often the case that there are errors on collections accounts.

-So, it’s important to get a copy of your free credit report from each of the three major credit bureaus at AnnualCreditReport.com and check them thoroughly.
-It is not uncommon for records to be mixed up because they get passed back and forth so often among debt buyers.
+Obtain your free credit report from each of the three major credit bureaus at AnnualCreditReport.com and check it thoroughly.
+Records get mixed up a lot because debt buyers pass them back and forth so frequently.

-Your collection accounts may not have the correct amount, the right date, or include any number of other mistakes that creditors don’t bother to fix.
+Your collection accounts may have the wrong amount, incorrect date, or other errors that creditors don’t bother to fix.
 You may also have instances of late payments appearing on your credit reports that weren’t actually late.

 Debt collectors aren’t concerned about what they do to your credit history.
-They only care about what it takes to get you to pay up, and they are hoping that you don’t realize that the law is on your side!
+All they care about is getting you to pay up, and they hope you don’t realize that the law is on your side!

-Under the Fair Credit Reporting Act (FCRA), it is your legal right to file a dispute for any inaccurate information on your credit report with the three major credit bureaus.
+It is your legal right to dispute inaccurate information on your credit report under the Fair Credit Reporting Act (FCRA).
 That includes collection accounts with false information or even any accounts that you deem “questionable.”